tommmy-ctrl/PRTG-Service/README.md

-# PRTGService - Documentation
+# PRTG Service - Documentation

 ## Description
-The **PRTGService** is a Windows Service that periodically retrieves sensor data from multiple PRTG servers and saves it in JSON files.
+The **PRTG Service** is a Windows Service that periodically retrieves sensor data from multiple PRTG servers and saves it in JSON files.

 ---